10 of the Best Places to Travel After Retiring

 8. America’s national parks

 How many of America’s national parks have you seen?
 Retirement is the time to catch up on the ones you’ve only read about, Frommer suggests.
-And for just $80, Americans age 62 and older can purchase a lifetime national parks pass.
+And for just $80, Americans age 62 and older can purchase a Senior Lifetime Pass to all the national parks.
 Since admission to just one park can cost $30 without a pass, visiting only three parks makes the $80 price worthwhile.

 “Go in the off-season if you can,” Frommer says.
 “It’s very affordable.”
 She notes that many seniors rent an RV for a national park trip and suggests travelers look into peer-to-peer RV rental services, such as Outdoorsy.